Zeri-Aaron/Smart-Calculator/README.md

-# Smart-Calculator
+# Smart Calculator
 This is a smart calculator that has a lot of advanced functions than a standard scientific calculator.

-# Smart Calculator has different functions and they are the following:
+# Description
+This program is a smart calculator that has 50 functions in total

+# Features
 * Basic Commands and Functions
 * Different Types of Equations and Polynomials
 * Graphing 2D Plots